amygdalama/blog-source/content/tutorials/phonebook.md

 If you don't know why I included an `if __name__ == '__main__'` statement, try googling it!
 Now is an excellent time to find out.

-# Part II: Argument parsing
+# 3. Argument parsing

 If you don't know how to parse arguments passed to the Python interpreter from the command line, see if you can figure out how to do it by googling.
 Maybe google "python command line arguments" as a start.

-If you already know a bit about argument parsing, and want to learn about a Python module that helps with more advanced argument parsing, skip to the "Using the `argparse` module" section.

-## Intro to argument parsing
+## 3.1 Intro to argument parsing

 Arguments passed to Python scripts from the command line are accessible using the `sys` module.
 Here's a simple example script that prints out the arguments passed to the Python interpreter: